-Every small business owner today has the power to transact in the palm of their hands — you don’t need a clunky point of sale (POS) machine any longer.
+Every small business owner today has the power to transact in the palm of their hands via mobile payment processing — you don’t need a clunky point of sale (POS) machine any longer.
 Your phone, some software, and a tiny piece of hardware are the only tools required to take credit card payments today.

 Mobile point of sale (mPOS) technology has been on the rise for years.
 Over 1.49 billion people worldwide use mobile POS payments today.
 The reason?
 Mobile POS is convenient for merchants to take wherever they go.
 Some software systems even allow merchants to capture card information and other useful data.

 However, alongside these mobile devices, businesses also need mobile payment processors to enable these transactions.
 This comprehensive guide will help you with everything you need to know about mobile payments and mobile payment processing.

 Let’s get started.

 Mobile payments are payments that you can accept and process using your iPhone or Android devices.
 All you need to do is connect your mobile credit card reader and download the software.